kjj6198/learn-avr/README.md

-## Learn AVR assembly with ATMEGA162
+## Learn AVR programming with ATMEGA162 and ATMEGA328p

-Learn AVR assembly.

 ### Equipment / Software